irhum/superlets/README.md

 ![Wavelet](../images/wavelet.png?raw=true)

-However, the proposed solution in the superlets paper is that Wavelet transforms aren't Pareto optimal (that is, you can improve on *both* time and frequency without having to make trade-offs), and it can be improved on by taking the geometric mean of wavelets of different cycles, resulting in the following:
+However, the proposed solution in the superlets paper is that Wavelet transforms aren't Pareto optimal (that is, you can improve on *both* time and frequency without having to make trade-offs), and can be improved by taking the geometric mean of wavelets of different cycles, resulting in the following:

 ![Superlet](../images/superlet.png?raw=true)